MassOS-Linux/MassOS/installation-guide.md

 - Libtool archives (*.la) are now removed after the MassOS system is built.
 - The bootstrap compiler built in stage1 is now removed after the full compiler is built.
 - Switch sourceforge sources to cdn.thesonicmaster.net to avoid connection timeouts and other download problems.
+- Fixed incorrect permissions which prevented `fusermount` from working.

 It also includes the following upgraded software, however there may be more upgrades before the next version of MassOS is released: